-

 Ridesharing is a wonderful innovation that has made public transportation more comfortable if intimate.
 One last tip to remember is to always keep your personal information private: Avoid sharing your personal information, such as your home address or phone number, with the driver.

 Also you’ll want to distractions: Stay focused during the ride and avoid using your phone or other devices that may distract you.
+This is a huge issue, even with driverless Lyfts in Atlanta.
 Report any safety concerns: If you experience any safety concerns during the ride, report them to the company through their app or website.

 Atlanta is having a restaurant renaissance.
 Hot chicken is the rage in Atlanta’s dining scene right now.
 But so are chicken and waffles.